sunnypilot/sunnypilot/README.md

 It is recommended to read this entire page before proceeding.
 This will ensure that you are selecting the right branch for your car to have the best driving experience.

-This fork is recommended to be used for Hyundai/Kia/Genesis (**HKG**) and Toyota cars.
+This fork is recommended to be used for Hyundai/Kia/Genesis (**HKG**), Honda, Toyota, and Subaru cars.
 It is a fork of [comma.ai's openpilot](https://github.com/commaai/openpilot).
 By installing this software, you accept all responsibility for anything that might occur while you use it.
 All contributors to this fork are not liable. <ins>**Use at your own risk.**</ins>

 🚗 Highlight Features
 ---